Prisoner Bonus Scene!

 Here’s a little lagniappe from the Traveler-verse.

 It's based on my original concept of the ending of Traveler.
-However, it was pretty bleak, and eventually I decided I preferred something slightly more upbeat.
+However, it was pretty bleak, and eventually I decided I preferred ending with something slightly more upbeat.

 But the Traveler saga is about parallel realities, and as I worked on the sequel, it occurred to me that this scene could still fit into the tale.